-As part of the 2030 Project, the Energy and Housing Action Group is exploring ways of helping local residents to make their homes more energy efficient, and to really get going in scaling up the local production of clean, renewable energy.
+As part of the 2030 Project, the Energy and Housing Action Group is looking at ways of helping local residents to make their homes more energy efficient, and to really get going in scaling up the local production of clean, renewable energy.

 To get in touch with the Energy and Housing Action Group, email us at: [email protected]

 Here's what we're working on...

 Our ageing housing stock is notoriously leaky and inefficient, leading to draughty bedrooms, damp bathrooms, and inflated energy bills.
-Steyning, Bramber and Beeding are worse than the national average, according to the statistics; only 29% of properties have an EPC rating of C or better, compared to 36% nationwide.
+Steyning, Bramber and Beeding are worse than the national average, according to the statistics; only a third of properties have an EPC rating of C or better, compared to 36% nationwide.
 That’s terrible!

 This is one of the real biggies when it comes to cutting carbon emissions and reaching net zero.
 According to the Zero Carbon Britain report, heating and hot water alone accounted for 32% of total UK energy demand in 2017.
 This could be cut by more than half through a comprehensive ‘retrofit’ programme to upgrade and insulate our homes.
 And as well as saving costs and carbon it would make them much cosier places to live.